rhearjethvani/MITFutureMakers/README.md

 ### Lesson Plan:
 1. High-level understanding of Deep Learning models and algorithms using ["A Guide to Deep Learning and Neural Networks" article](https://serokell.io/blog/deep-learning-and-neural-network-guide)
 2. Explore ["What’s the Difference Between Artificial Intelligence, Machine Learning, and Deep Learning?" article](https://blogs.nvidia.com/blog/2016/07/29/whats-difference-artificial-intelligence-machine-learning-deep-learning-ai/) to learn more about the differences between the subsets of AI
-3. Ethics in Machine Learning
+3. A Quick Dive into the Ethics of AI using ["Ethics in Machine Learning" article](https://towardsdatascience.com/ethics-in-machine-learning-9fa5b1aadc12)

 ### Workshops & Key Learnings:
 #### Deep Learning Overview with Head Mentors